suraj0987/8.x-1.x/README.txt

 	* Bootstrap based theme for Business profile.
 	* Responsive and fully customisable.
 	* It is a generic theme and is best suited for businesses ,portfolio & magazine sites.
-	* Moreover, it can be used as a base theme to give your own theme a very specific business profile look.

 CONFIGURATION
 -------------